Steve Ross (businessman): Death

 Ross died on December 20, 1992, due to complications of prostate cancer, from which he suffered in his final years.
-Clint Eastwood dedicated his Best Picture Oscar, which he won for Unforgiven, in Ross's memory.
+Three months later, when Clint Eastwood accepted the Best Picture Oscar for Unforgiven, he dedicated it to Ross's memory.
+Similarly, the 1993 Steven Spielberg film Schindler's List is also dedicated to Ross.

 Legacy

 Warner Bros.
 Studios has named its theater on the backlot of its historic Burbank studio property in honor of their longtime boss, and the UJA-Federation's Entertainment, Media & Communication Division has recognized Ross' commitment to philanthropy by naming the humanitarian award at its annual Leadership Award Dinner in his honor.

 Awards and honors

 In 1988, Ross was the recipient of the Golden Plate Award of the American Academy of Achievement.